JaxonBest/CryptoJax/README.md

 **CryptoJax** is a simple but powerful UI for **Phoenix Miner**

-It covers loads of useful settings that can be added to configurations for miner in a simple *click!*
+It covers loads of useful settings that can be added to configurations for the miner in a simple *click!*

 It also offers a system where you add your own configurations.

-A simple but useful tool that's handy is the config formatting tool.
+A simple but useful tool in Phoenix Miner is the config formatting tool.
 You can easily format your config.txt to look amazing.

 And best best thing about, it's **FREE**